KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 An SLDC is a way to organise, sequence and prioritise these workphases.

-It't might seem natural that an SLDC follow the same waterfall pattern as the house building example given earlier.
+It't might seem natural that an SDLC follow the same waterfall pattern as the house building example given earlier.
 But it turns out that there are better ways of doing things.

 # Overview of different SDLC philosophies

-There have been a large number of SLDCs proposed and used, but the generally fal in to a small number of 'philosophies'.
+There have been a large number of SDLCs proposed and used, but the generally fall in to a small number of 'philosophies'.

 ## Unstructured SDLC